vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 ## Disable scans after an update

-Disabling a scan after an update will prevent a scan from occurring after receiving an update.
+Disabling a scan after an update prevents a scan from occurring after receiving an update.
 You can apply this setting when creating the base image if you have also run a quick scan.
 This way, you can prevent the newly updated VM from performing a scan again (as you've already scanned it when you created the base image).

 > [!IMPORTANT]
-> Running scans after an update will help ensure your VMs are protected with the latest security intelligence updates.
-Disabling this option will reduce the protection level of your VMs and should only be used when first creating or deploying the base image.
+> Running scans after an update helps ensure your VMs are protected with the latest security intelligence updates.
+Disabling this option reduces the protection level of your VMs and should only be used when first creating or deploying the base image.

 1. In your Group Policy Editor, go to **Windows components** \> **Microsoft Defender Antivirus** \> **Security Intelligence Updates**.